andria-dev/e2e-verdaccio/README.md

 Other Options:
   --port            The port for Verdaccio.
 Default: 4873 --package-runner  The command to use for running npm packages.
-Defaults to pnpm when pnpm-lock.yaml exists, othwerwise, npm.
+Defaults to pnpx when pnpm-lock.yaml exists, othwerwise, npx.
 ```